 Autologous reconstruction (sometimes called autogenous reconstruction) uses tissue -- skin, fat, and sometimes muscle -- from another place on your body to form a breast shape.
-The tissue (called a "flap") usually comes from the belly, the back, the inner thighs, or the buttocks to create the reconstructed breast.
+The tissue (called a "flap") usually comes from the belly, the back, buttocks, or inner thighs to create the reconstructed breast.

 The tissue can be completely separated from its original blood vessels and picked up and moved to its new place in your chest.
+This is frequently referred to as a “free flap.”
 Or the tissue can remain attached to its original blood vessels and moved under your skin to your chest.
+This is often referred to as a “pedicled flap.”
 In both types, the tissue is formed into the shape of a breast and stitched into place.

 Breast reconstruction using tissue from someplace else on your body is popular because it usually lasts a lifetime.
 Implants normally have to be replaced after 10 or 20 years.
-Also, the tissue on your belly, buttocks, and upper inner thighs is very similar to breast tissue, makes a good substitute, and feels very natural.
+Also, the tissue on your belly, buttocks, and upper thighs is very similar to breast tissue, makes a good substitute, and can feel quite natural.
 But as with implant reconstruction, the new breast will have little, if any, sensation.

-You may have autologous reconstruction at the same time as mastectomy (immediate reconstruction), after mastectomy and other treatments (delayed reconstruction), or you might have the two-step approach that involves some reconstructive surgery being done at the same time as mastectomy and some being done after (delayed-immediate reconstruction).
+You may have flap reconstruction at the same time as mastectomy (immediate reconstruction), after mastectomy and other treatments (delayed reconstruction), or you might have the staged approach, which involves some reconstructive surgery being done at the same time as mastectomy and some being done after (delayed-immediate reconstruction).

 Many women are pleased with breast reconstruction using belly tissue because it's like having a tummy tuck to rebuild a breast.